richarddubay/richarddubay/content/blog/happy-first-birthday/index.md

 Since then I’ve posted 50 other posts (for a total of 51 - including this post).
 I only took off one week early on when I thought I would not post on the weeks that I had my sabbatical week.
 Since then I’ve learned that I can write early and still post something even when I’m not officially working on stuff.
 Also, that **_consistency is key_**.
 These were big revelations.

-Over the course of the year I have published 46,030 words for a 920.6 word average per post.
-That’s the equivalent of a 184 page book!
+Over the course of the year I have published 47,879 words for a 938.8 word average per post.
+That’s the equivalent of a 192 page book!
 Week by week it doesn’t seem like a lot, but they definitely add up over time.
-Also, if I _published_ that many words, how many words do you think I actually wrote before editing?
+Also, if I /published/ that many words, how many words do you think I actually wrote before editing?
 Haha … so many words!

 The biggest thing of this year happened on April 26, 2019.
 On that day I published a piece called “[Hello World](https://www.richarddubay.com/2019/04/26/hello-world/)” in which introduced all of you to my new website.
 That was a giant day for me.
 I had wanted a home of my own where I could post what I wanted to, when I wanted to and I finally had one.
 I love it.
 I hope you do too!